 Verification is more about checking assets and liabilities.

 You’re not just asking “Did we buy this machinery?”
-You're asking: “Is this machine still lying in the factory?”, “Is it in good shape?”, “Are we showing its correct value in the books?”
+You're asking: “Is this machine still lying in

 It answers: Is this thing real, still around, and rightly valued?